Fantasy Football League (TV series): Format

-Jeff Astle Sings – former West Bromwich Albion player (and Frank's idol) Jeff Astle would come in at the end of the show and lead the guests in an improbable rendition of a classic song over the credits.
-A minute's silence was broadcast on the show in his memory in UEFA Euro 2004 due to his death two years earlier, and various ex-players (e.g., Simon Garner, Brian Kilcline) continued the tradition by singing on the show.
-For the Sky revival, Lee Trundle (introduced as "my hero, Swansea City legend" by Elis James) sings out the show.

-The Big Hello – David and Frank would announce that they were going to say a 'Big Hello' to someone (usually some relatively obscure person with a connection to football) who would then say 'hello' on a pre-recorded video clip.
-The whole studio would then reply with a very loud (big!)
-"HELLO".
-After Germany were eliminated from Euro 2004, this was as a one-off changed to "A big goodbye" with the pre-recorded clip being the goal that knocked them out of the competition.

-A Few Things We've Noticed from Watching Football (this week/recently) – Amusing clips that may have gone unnoticed by the viewer when originally shown.
-These often provided the basis for sketches or other gags later in the episode.

-Controversies
+The Sky series featured celebrity guests including Keir Starmer, Michael Sheen, Brian Cox, Trevor McDonald, Maisie Adam and Jennifer Saunders.

+Controversy

 Skinner and Baddiel performed a sketch with toys, using a Mr. Potato Head to portray Nottingham Forest manager Frank Clark and a toy footballer with a (genuine) pineapple on top to portray Forest striker Jason Lee and his unusual hairstyle.
 This led to Lee suffering torrents of abuse from fans at actual matches, including chants like "He's got a pineapple, on his head, he's got a big pineapple, on his head!" (to the tune of "He's Got the Whole World in His Hands" by Laurie London).
-Some sketches also featured David Baddiel in blackface.
+Some sketches also featured Baddiel in blackface.

 In response to the racism, Lee said: "I'd ask them if they realised the significance of what they were doing.
 It was, looking back, a form of bullying.
 I work in equalities now, and it can affect different people in different ways.
 I don't think people appreciate the possible harm it can cause.
 Not everyone has the make-up to deal with that, and they shouldn't have to."
 Baddiel has since admitted that his portrayal of Lee was "part of a very bad racist tradition".
-In an interview with The Guardian in July 2022, Skinner said "When Dave walked out from makeup that night, I still don’t know why one or both of us or someone there didn’t say what the fuck is happening?", he also added "Looking back, it was a bullying campaign.
-And it’s awful.
-And yeah, I’m ashamed of it."
+In an interview with The Guardian in July 2022, Skinner said "When Dave walked out from makeup that night, I still don’t know why one or both of us or someone there didn’t say what the fuck is happening?"
+He also added, "Looking back, it was a bullying campaign.
+And it's awful.
+And yeah, I'm ashamed of it."
+Baddiel finally apologised to Lee to his face later that year, though Lee questioned why it had taken Baddiel so long to do so.